-- processortime is a decimal number specifying the processor time (CPU+APU) to which the account user is limited.
-If this parameter is omitted, the default established at MTM system generation (sysgen) is used.
-If an asterisk () is specified, no limit is applied.
-This parameter may be entered in the same formats as signontime. - privileges is a hexadecimal number specifying the privileges to be allowed for users signed on under this account.
+- is a decimal number specifying the processor processortime time (CPU+APU) to which the account user is limited.
+If this parameter is omitted, the default established at MTM system generation (sysgen) is If used. an asterisk (\) is no specified, limit is applied.
+This parameter may be entered in the same formats as signontime. - privileges number is a hexadecimal specifying the privileges to be allowed for users signed on under this account.
 If this parameter is not specified, the default privileges 0000A800 (RENAME, ENVIRONMENT AT SIGNON and PRIVATE CSS EXECUTION) are assigned to the account.
-See Section 3.4.9 for information on account privileges and their corresponding hexadecimal codes.
+See 3.4.9 for information on account Section privileges and their corresponding hexadecimal. codes.

 This command cannot be used in REPORT mode.
 The account added to the AUF must be inactive.
-If the account number is active, an error message is generated and the existing record is not changed.
+If the account number is active. an error message is generated and the existing record is not changed.
 The Authorized User Utility mode must be CREATE or UPDATE.
 A copy of the record is written to the log device.

-Account 255 must be added when the AUF is first created.
-A warning results if account number 255 does not exist when the Authorized User Utility is terminated.
+Account 255 must be added when the AUF is first created. Α warning results if account number 255 does not exist when the Authorized User Utility is terminated.

-The privileges for account 255 are set to FFFFFFFF regardless of the privileges specified when account 255 is established.
+The privileges for account 255 are set to FFFFFFFF regardless of 1 the privileges specified when account 255 is established.

 The following ADD command adds a new account to the AUF with the following information: the account number is 1000, the group number is 250, the password is RAY, the userid is DEPT 2, the signon time limit is 9999:59:59, and no processor time limit is set.
-The privileges in effect are SVC6 COMMUNICATION, CHANGE PASSWORD, PRIVATE CSS EXECUTION, TEMPORARY and SPOOL FILES, ENVIRONMENT AT SIGNON and RENAME.
+The privileges in effect are SVC6 COMMUNICATION, CHANGE 1 PASSWORD, PRIVATE CSS EXECUTION, TEMPORARY and SPOOL FILES, ENVIRONMENT AT SIGNON and RENAME.

-ADD 1000,250,RAY,DEPT 2,9999:59:59,,8000F800 1000 250 DEPT 2 9999:59:59 8000F800 03/03/83 1
+ADD 1000,250, RAY, DEPT 2,9999:59:59,\,8000F800 DEPT 2 9999:59:59 \ \ 8000F800 03/03/83 1000 250